tyliupku/nli-debiasing-datasets/README.md

 ## Citation

-If you use our NLI debiasing method, please consider citing our work:
+If you use the data resource in this repo, please consider citing our work:

 ```
 @inproceedings{liu-etal-2020-empirical,